vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

     To minimize downtime of your migration you should use either Always On Availability Groups or Transactional Replication.
 Keep in mind that neither of these options will migrate objects such as user logins and SQL Agent jobs which may need to be scripted and applied to the destination instance of SQL Server.

+    b.
 Individual SQL databases that will by migrated to Azure SQL Database or Azure SQL Database Managed Instances should be migrated using the Azure Database Migration Service.
 This will allow you to assess compatibility prior to the actual migration.
 Note that the Azure Database Migration Service does not currently support data sync with minimal downtime cutover.

 _Optimize_